tystar86/python_exercises/Tasks/math.md

 ```

 #53.
->Write a Python program to flip a coin 1000 times and count heads and tails.
+>Write a function to flip a coin 1000 times and count heads and tails.

 **Expected Output :**
 ```